mileswang97/food-planning/README.md

 ### Additional Side-Features

-a.
-Pricing feature, estimation of how much the diet will cost in your region
+14. Pricing feature, estimation of how much the diet will cost in your region
-b.
-Food handling feature (what foods should be stored in the freezer? fridge? shelf?)
+15. Food handling feature (what foods should be stored in the freezer? fridge? shelf?)